Muslims at haj gather on Mount Arafat to atone for sins

 By Ahmad Elhamy

-ARAFAT, Saudi Arabia, Aug 10 (Reuters) - Two million Muslims gathered at Saudi Arabia's Mount Arafat on Saturday amid the summer heat and regional tensions for a vigil to atone for their sins and seek God's forgiveness as part of the annual haj pilgrimage.
+ARAFAT, Saudi Arabia (Reuters) - Two million Muslims gathered at Saudi Arabia's Mount Arafat on Saturday amid the summer heat and regional tensions for a vigil to atone for their sins and seek God's forgiveness as part of the annual haj pilgrimage.

 Pilgrims clad in white robes signifying a state of purity spent the night in a sprawling encampment around the hill where Islam holds that God tested Abraham's faith by commanding him to sacrifice his son Ismail.
 It is also where Prophet Mohammad gave his last sermon.

 Other worshippers who had been praying in the nearby Mina area ascended in buses or on foot from before dawn.
-Some carried food, carpets for camping and fans to keep cool as temperatures rose towards 40 degrees Celsius (104 degrees Fahrenheit).
+Some carried food, carpets for camping and fans to keep cool as temperatures rose toward 40 degrees Celsius (104 degrees Fahrenheit) before heavy rains and lightning erupted.

+Once on the hill, pilgrims sat or lay in whatever space they could find.
+Many prayed, some cried and others took selfies or streamed videos to friends and relatives back home.

 Zaid Abdullah, a 30-year-old Yemeni who works in a supermarket in Saudi Arabia, said he was praying for his own country, where war has killed tens of thousands of people and caused the world's worse humanitarian crisis, and for Muslims around the globe.